Daniel arap Moi: Presidency

-Starting in the late 1980s, Moi's regime faced the end of the Cold War, as well as a national economy stagnating under rising oil prices and falling prices for agricultural commodities.
+Starting in the late 1980s, Moi's regime faced the end of the Cold War, as well as a national economic stagnation under rising oil prices and falling prices of agricultural commodities.
 Western governments also became more hostile to the KANU regime, a change of policy from the time of the Cold War, when Kenya had been viewed as an important regional stabilizer, preventing the spread of Soviet influence beyond Ethiopia, Somalia, and Tanzania.
 During that time, Kenya had received much foreign aid, and the country was accepted as a stable, if authoritarian, regime with Moi and the KANU firmly in charge.
 Western allies overlooked the increasing degree of political repression, including the use of torture at the infamous Nyayo House torture chambers.
 Some of the evidence of these torture cells was exposed in 2003 after opposition leader Mwai Kibaki became president.

-With the fall of the Soviet Union and a lessening need to counter socialist influence in the region, Western policymakers changed their policy towards Moi, increasingly regarding him as a despotic ruler rather than an important regional stabilizer.
+With the fall of the Soviet Union and a lessening need to counter socialist influence in the region, Western policymakers changed their toward Moi and other pro-Western Third World authoritarian regimes.
+They increasingly regarded Moi as a despotic ruler rather than an important regional stabilizer.
 Foreign aid was withheld pending compliance with economic and political reforms.
 One of the key conditions imposed on his regime, especially by the United States through fiery ambassador Smith Hempstone, was the restoration of a multi-party system.
 Despite his own lack of enthusiasm for the reintroduction of a multi-party system, Moi managed to win over his party who were against the reform.
 Moi announced his intention to repeal Section 2(A) of the constitution, lifting the ban on opposition parties, at a KANU conference in Kasarani in December 1991.
 Despite fierce debate and opposition from many delegates, the conference passed the motion unanimously.

-Despite the presence of opposition parties, Moi and the KANU were returned to power in the first multi-party elections in 1992 and once again in 1997.
-Both elections were marred by political violence on the part of both the government and opposition forces.
-Moi skilfully exploited Kenya's mix of ethnic tensions in these contests, gaining a plurality in both elections through a mix of picking up votes across the country while his opponents' support was more concentrated, attracting votes a wide of smaller tribes and the Luhya, and taking advantage of fears of Kikuyu domination over the non-Kikuyu majority.
+Regardless of the presence of opposition parties, Moi and the KANU clinched power in the first multi-party elections in 1992, and once again in 1997.
+Both elections were marred by political violence on both the government and opposition forces.
+Moi skillfully exploited Kenya's mix of ethnic tensions in these contests, gaining a plurality in both elections through a mix of picking votes across the country while his opponents' support was more concentrated, attracting votes from smaller tribes, and the Luhya, and taking advantage of fears of Kikuyu domination over the non-Kikuyu majority.
 In the absence of an effective and organised opposition, Moi had no difficulty in winning.
 Although it is also suspected that electoral fraud may have occurred, the key to his victory in both elections was a divided opposition.
-In 1992 he polled 36.3% of the votes, and in 1997 he received 40.4%, but both were comfortable victories due to vote-splitting between the various opposition groups, which failed to field a unity opposition candidate.
+In 1992 he polled 36.3% of the votes, and in 1997 he received 40.4%, but both were comfortable victories due to vote-splitting between the various opposition groups, which failed to unify and field one opposition candidate.